-This Articles originally appeared on Customer Contact Advisor on January 22, 2021.
+This Article originally appeared on Customer Contact Advisor on January 22, 2021.

 We’ve all been there: waiting for a support rep and providing the details of our account, including answering security questions like the name of our mother-in-law’s cousin’s plumber’s cat.
 After going through detailed troubleshooting steps we’ve already tried, the rep needs to transfer our call to another department only to go through the same steps, including name, account number, serial number of our equipment, model number, color, capacity, day of the week we purchased it, and on and on.